Inca Games launches Tango: The Adventure Game

 “There is such a rich history in Latin America; so many stories to tell and an incredible number of talented developers in the region of which the rest of the world is still largely unaware,” said Javier Entelman, CEO of Inca Games.
 “To us, Tango really embodies the Argentine culture.
 Gualicho has created a game that’s not only relatable for Latin American gamers but showcases key aspects of an important time in the region’s history in an engaging way for gamers worldwide.”

-Tango: The Adventure Game is available for download today for PC and Mac OS Steam for
+Tango: The Adventure Game is available for download today for PC and Mac OS Steam at a discount of $7 (regularly $9).

 Based in Mar del La Plata, Buenos Aires, Gualicho Games is a four-person indie game development studio with diverse and extensive backgrounds in narrative fiction, animation, illustration, cartooning, music and game design.